From: Secretary-General Jordan Palmer

 Secretary General’s Office of Special Affairs

-“There’s a new, raw reality in the District of Columbia, the seat of government for the federal state, especially if you are trans.
+“There’s a new, raw reality in the District of Columbia, the seat of government for the federal state.

 From executive orders already issued, to rumors of executive orders yet to come, to the appointment of dangerous and unqualified people in powerful positions in our government, the new administration is already wreaking havoc on our communities and our political system.
 In that respect are new developments every day, and things are proceeding so rapidly that it can be difficult to keep up.